perrohombre/ObsidianMD_Chatbot/README.md

 ## Notes

-	•	Ensure your Obsidian vault path is correctly set in obsidian_chatbot.py.
+	•	Ensure your environment variables are correctly set in .env file.
 	•	The app is configured for macOS, but other OS builds can be added in package.json.

 Let me know if you need further modifications!